 Veterans Affairs (VA) educational benefits are divided into different “chapters.”
 How do I know which chapter I qualify for?

 An outline of the different VA educational-benefit chapters may be found toward the bottom of benefits.va.gov/gibill/comparison_tool.asp.
 Note, you may qualify for more than one, and will need to decide which one it would be best for you to accept, it is always best before deciding which benefit is best for you to contact the VA Education Help line at 1-888-442-4551 or ask your questions online through VA Ask a question.
 Our WSU Veteran & Military Services team located in the Military Community Excellence Center can also provide assistance.

 What documents do I need to submit to the WSU Veteran & Military Services to receive my VA educational benefits?

 How many months of VA educational benefits (or entitlement) do I have left?
-You can access your remaining entitlements by going to the VA eBenefits page, for Chapter 1606, 1607 and Chapter 30, you will be able to get that information from the WAVE system.
+You can access your remaining entitlements by going to the VA eBenefits page; for Chapters 1606 and Chapter 30, you will be able to get that information from the WAVE system.
 Or you can contact the VA Education Help line at 1-888-442-4551.

 What fees are covered by the Post-9/11 GI Bill®?